Alec Gargett

 When it comes to quality, there are two main reasons we are seeing a decline in the quality of housing:

-Firstly, a widening wealth gap.
+1. Firstly, an extreme and widening wealth gap.
 Technological advances, wealth accumulation and government policies are making decamillionaires richer, including property investors, while others are getting poorer in real terms with each generation, which means more people renting, fewer people owning, and far fewer people living in the place they have the most sentimental attachment to.

 Political parties are all failing to develop a complete solution by failing to address both of the above.
 In fact, our political parties haven't even been properly addressing either, especially given both factors above are interrelated.
 My own plan is the only plan I've seen that even attempts to adequately address both factors.